-The European Commission has requested both ECHA and the European Food Safety Authority (EFSA) with support by the Joint Research Centre (JRC) to develop a common guidance document for implementing the hazard-based criteria to identify endocrine disruptors in the context of the Plant Protection Products Regulation ((EC) No 1107/2009) and the Biocidal Products Regulation ((EU) No 528/2012).
+The European Commission has requested ECHA and the European Food Safety Authority (EFSA) to develop, with the support of the Joint Research Centre (JRC), a common guidance document for implementing the hazard-based criteria to identify endocrine disruptors (EDs) in the context of the Plant Protection Products Regulation (EC) No 1107/2009 and the Biocidal Products Regulation (EU) No 528/2012.

-The outline of this guidance document, including a plan of the drafting process, timelines and consultations with relevant parties were published on 20 December 2016.
+The outline of this guidance document, including a plan of the drafting process, timelines and consultations with relevant parties, was published on 20 December 2016.

 Drafting of the guidance has since been finalised and the final document will be published in the EFSA Journal by July 2018.
 A link to the pre-publication version is available in the ‘Related’ section below.